intel-iot-devkit/intel-iot-gateway/Getting Started With Node-Red and Comet T0310/README.md

 -	systemctl disable serial-getty@ttyS0
 -	systemctl stop serial-getty@ttyS0

-Installing sample code to read temperate
+Installing sample code to read temperature
 ========================================
 Copy the readtempfromcomet.c from this github to the /home/gwuser folder on the Intel IoT Gateway.
 The code assumes the sensor is plugged in to serial port1 (/dev/ttyS0).
 If not, edit the source and change line 13 accordingly.